Suggested attractions & Activities

 the road from Little Salkeld to Glassonby.
 There are also beautiful stone circles

-Zoo.
-South Lakes Wild Animal Park, near Ulverston.
-Even though the
+In the south is the South Lakes Wild Animal Park, near Ulverston.
+Even though

 Cruises Windermere is the busiest lake for cruises and